liamja/sublime-nfo/README.md

 Search for the `NFO` package with Package Control, or install manually:

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to Theme - Soda
+* Unzip the files and rename the folder to NFO
 * Find your Packages directory using the menu item Preferences -> Browse Packages...
 * Copy the folder into your Sublime Text Packages directory